Jagannath771/Emotion_recognition/README.md

 ## Acknowledgments

-This project is developed by [Your Name] as part of [Course/Research Project/Personal Exploration].
+This project is developed by Jagannath Sai Kasarabada as part of [Course/Research Project/Personal Exploration].
 The code and resources provided here serve as a starting point for facial emotion recognition tasks.

 Feel free to explore, modify, and expand upon this project to suit your needs.
-If you encounter any issues or have questions, please don't hesitate to [contact me](mailto:your.email@example.com).
+If you encounter any issues or have questions, please don't hesitate to [contact me](jagannathsai771@gmail.com).

-**Note:** Replace `[Your Name]` and `[Course/Research Project/Personal Exploration]` with your actual name and context.

-**Disclaimer:** The dataset used in this project is not included due to licensing restrictions.
-Please ensure you have the necessary rights to use the dataset for your experiments.